Nickel futures up on global cues, spot demand

 Magazine Archives

-New Delhi, Apr 24 (PTI) Nickel prices rose 0.34 per cent in futures trade on Wednesday as speculators raised their bets amid a firming trend overseas and spot demand.
-At the Multi Commodity Exchange, nickel for delivery in April gained Rs 2.90, or 0.34 per cent, to Rs 865.80 per kg in a business turnover of 11,600 lots.
-Apart from increased domestic demand from alloy-makers, firmness in base metals overseas influenced nickel prices at futures trade, analysts said.
-PTI SHW RVKRVK
+New Delhi, Jan 15 (PTI) Nickel prices went up by 1.13 per cent to Rs 820.90 per kg in futures trade Tuesday as speculators raised their bets amid a firming trend overseas and higher spot demand.
+At the Multi Commodity Exchange, nickel for delivery in February gained Rs 9.2, or 1.13 per cent, to Rs 820.90 per kg in a business turnover of 367 lots.
+Apart from increased domestic demand from alloy-makers, firmness in the base metals overseas influenced nickel prices at futures trade, analysts said.
+PTI ADI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today